 Non-existence is not a defect

-“That one’s got a bit of natural talent,” said Nanny Ogg.
+“That girl’s got a bit of natural talent,” said Nanny Ogg.
 “The rest of ’em are just along for the excitement.
 Playing at witches.
 You know, ooh-jar boards and cards and wearing black lace gloves with no fingers to ’em and paddlin’ with the occult.”

 “I don’t hold with paddlin’ with the occult,” said Granny Weatherwax firmly.
 “Once you start paddlin’ with the occult you start believing in spirits, and when you start believing in spirits you start believing in demons, and then before you know where you are you’re believing in gods.
 And then you’re in trouble.”